-Pokémon GO is finally getting player-versus-player battles.
-Here’s how they’ll work
+Pokémon GO is finally getting player-versus-player battles; here’s how they’ll work

 - When you fire a charge attack, a circle and timer appear on screen.
 The faster you tap that circle before the timer counts down, the more damage your charge attack can potentially do.

-- When your opponent fires a charge attack, you’ll have the opportunity to use a “Protect Shield” which greatly limits the damage it can do.
+- When your opponent fires a charge attack, you’ll have the opportunity to use a “Protect Shield,” which greatly limits the damage it can do.
 The catch: you only get two protect shields per battle, so you’ll want to use them at the right time.

 - Matches are timed (thought Niantic hadn’t settled on a match length when I did my test battles).
 If the time expires and Pokémon are left, the win goes to the player with the most remaining Pokémon and/or the most health.